|

 brushes, cotton swabs, dead bee bodies and others are

-used to make the transfer. |
+in making the transfer. |

 hardening off |